Independent Prescribing (Short Course) / Overview

 - How to apply

-This includes having an enhanced DBS disclosure that was issued within three years of the course start date (no earlier than 22 March 2018).
-If you have registered with the update service, you must be able to produce the original disclosure as well.
+Applications will only be considered if they are complete, which includes details of an enhanced DBS disclosure within three years of the course start date.
+If you have subscribed to the update service, you must be able to provide the original disclosure as well.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Take on the role of an independent prescriber in your area of healthcare practice through this course.
+- Supports pharmacists and NMC registrants to take on the role of an independent prescriber in their area of practice.

-- Learn from clinicians from a range of backgrounds, including medicine, pharmacy and nursing.
+- Learn from doctors, pharmacists and nurses from a range of backgrounds.

-- Discover how to apply core prescribing skills including history taking, physical examination skills and clinical reasoning.
+- Discover how to apply core prescribing skills including history taking, physical examination and clinical reasoning.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .